Eat Just

-Eat Just, Inc. is a private company headquartered in San Francisco, California, US.
+Eat Just Food Company is a private company headquartered in San Francisco, California, US.
 It develops and markets plant-based alternatives to conventionally produced egg products, as well as cultivated meat products.
 Eat Just was founded in 2011 by Josh Tetrick and Josh Balk.
 It raised about $120 million in early venture capital and became a unicorn in 2016 by surpassing a $1 billion valuation.
 It has been involved in several highly publicized disputes with traditional egg industry interests.
-In December 2020, its cultivated chicken meat became the first cultured meat to receive regulatory approval in Singapore.
+In December 2020, its cultivated chicken nugget product became the first cultured meat to receive regulatory approval in the world, following its approval in Singapore.
 Shortly thereafter, Eat Just's cultured meat was sold to diners at the Singapore restaurant 1880, making it the "world's first commercial sale of cell-cultured meat".

 History

 2011–2014

 Eat Just Inc. was founded in 2011 under the name Beyond Eggs and then Hampton Creek Foods by childhood friends Josh Balk and Josh Tetrick.
 It started in Los Angeles, California, then moved to Tetrick's garage in San Francisco in 2012.
 At the time, the company had about 30 employees.
 Initially, it had $500,000 then $2 million in venture capital funding from Khosla Ventures.

 Hampton Creek's first two years were spent in research and development.
 It tested plant varieties in a lab in order to identify plant proteins with properties similar to chicken eggs, such as gelling and emulsifying.
 Eat Just created an automated process for testing plants that was patented in 2016.
 Information like each plant's drought tolerance, taste, and any likely allergenic problems were compiled into a database called Orchard.

 In September 2013, Whole Foods became the first major grocery chain to sell Hampton Creek products, when it started using Just Mayo in certain prepared foods.
 This was followed by deals with Costco and Safeway.
 By early 2014, the company had raised $30 million in venture capital funding.
 Later that year, it raised another $90 million.

 The American Egg Board responded to the growth of Hampton Creek and other egg substitute companies with an advertising campaign featuring the slogan "Accept No Substitutes."